$135M Google Settlement Resolves Class Action Lawsuit Over Alleged Android Cellular Data Collection, Transfers [UPDATE]

 The proposed Google settlement agreement was submitted to the court on January 27, 2026 and awaits preliminary approval from United States District Court Judge Virginia K. DeMarchi.

-If the $135 million Google settlement receives preliminary approval from the court, it will cover over 100 million Americans with devices running Android who used cellular data to access the internet or other mobile services November 12, 2017 and the date of final approval.
+If the $135 million Google settlement receives preliminary approval from the court, it will cover over 100 million Americans with devices running the Android system who used cellular data to access the internet or other mobile services between November 12, 2017 and the date of final approval.

 Related Reading: $700M Google Settlement Ends Attorneys General Lawsuit Over Alleged Monopoly of Android App Distribution